 The City of Cortez passed Ordinance No. 1013, on April 27, 2004, establishing water restrictions to reduce water usage in the area and avoid water shortages due to drought conditions in dry years.
 Watering restrictions are enforced between May 15th and September 15th each year.
 During this time, watering of yards is not allowed between the hours of 10:00 a.m. and 5:00 p.m.
+Water restrictions are updated frequently in the latest water restriction resolution.

 Anyone violating this ordinance will be given a warning upon observation of the first offense.
 Upon a second observed offense, the property where this violation is in effect will have the water shut off and a re-connect fee will be required to restore service.